Dover House Estate: Conservation area

 London County Council was very diligent in maintaining the appearance and integrity of the estate but as more and more properties passed into private hands the estate started to deteriorate, and the succeeding council did not have the powers to arrest the decline.
 The privet hedges were uprooted and replaced with a mish-mash of wooden, brick and metal fences and gates.
 Front gardens were lost to hardstandings for cars.
-The plain brickwork was rendered, pebble-dashed or stoneclad destroying the visual unity of the terrace.
+The plain brickwork was rendered, pebble-dashed or stone-clad destroying the visual unity of the terrace.
 Windows have been replaced in an unsympathetic way – the resulting UPVC not following the original small pane pattern, and even in some cases the opening was enlarged or the shape was changed.

 To protect this valuable LCC cottage estate, conservation area status was granted in 1978.
 Wandsworth council suggested and part-funded some ways to restore the estate.
 In 1991 the council was granted special powers by the then Department of the Environment to control virtually all alterations to the external appearance of houses on the Estate.
 These powers were granted under a provision of planning legislation known as an Article 4 Direction.